Biography

 Research

-My research interrogates the role that culture (especially Neoplatonism) played in facilitating socio-political transition in the later Roman empire.
-My first monograph, Christianity, Philosophy, and Roman Power: Constantine, Julian, and the Bishops on Exegesis and Empire (forthcoming with C.U.P.), explores the rise of what I call a fourth-century politics of interpretation through the lens of Emperor Julian and other imperial and episcopal writings.
+My research interrogates the role of culture (especially Neoplatonism) in promoting socio-political change in the later Roman empire.
+My first monograph, Christianity, Philosophy, and Roman Power: Constantine, Julian, and the Bishops on Exegesis and Empire (Cambridge 2023), explores the rise of what I call a fourth-century politics of interpretation through the lens of Emperor Julian and other imperial and episcopal writings.

-I am currently curating a co-edited volume on knowledge communication in the Greco-Roman world with Dr Giulia Maltagliati (Cambridge).
-I am generally interested in everything that relates to the history of the late antique Mediterranean and Near East, but I am especially fascinated by questions of methodology in late antique exegesis, historiography, and legislation; ancient theories of the thinking self and of human (and divine) reason; the cultural interaction between the Greco-Roman world and the ancient Near East; the history of Neoplatonism and its socio-cultural impact; and the reception of late antiquity in modern and contemporary literature.
+I am currently co-editing with Dr Giulia Maltagliati (Cambridge) a volume on ancient theories of ignorance.
+I am generally interested in everything that relates to the history of the late antique Mediterranean and Near East, but I am especially fascinated by questions of methodology in late antique exegesis, historiography, and legislation; ancient theories of the mind and on the connection between human, animal, and divine reason; the cultural interaction between the Greco-Roman world and the ancient Near East; the history of Neoplatonism and its socio-cultural impact; and the reception of late antiquity in modern and contemporary literature.

 Publications